 The tools you need will depend on how you conduct your User Research.
 Surveys, focus groups, website testing and field studies will all dictate the software you use.
 If your project is super tech savvy, you may even use virtual reality to track user behavior.

 Data collators like Excel or screen sharing tools like Skype could be important.
-You may also need:
+User experience researcher jobs may also require:

 - Screen recording software like QuickTime or IShowU HD